Prashidha0O1/PasswordsManager/passwords-manager/README.md

 # Passwords

-Passwords is an open-source desktop app that simplifies password management, offering a secure and user-friendly experience.
-Built with Tauri and Next.js.
+Passwords is an open-source desktop application designed to streamline password management.
+It provides a secure and intuitive user experience, leveraging Tauri and Next.js technologies.
 <img src="screenshots/Dashboard.png" alt="Dashboard" width="100%">

 ## Table of Contents